-Migration Agency, Handbok i Migrationsrätt, section AT-UND, 5.
+176 Migration Agency, Handbok i Migrationsrätt, section AT-UND, 5.

-Migration Agency, Annual Report 2017, 72.
+177 Migration Agency, Annual Report 2017, 72.

-SKL, 'Migrationsverkets ansvar för praktik för asylsökande upphör', 21 December 2016, available in Swedish at: http://bit.ly/2FBUlde.
+178 SKL, 'Migrationsverkets ansvar för praktik för asylsökande upphör', 21 December 2016, available in Swedish at: http://bit.ly/2FBUIde.

-language requirements and the general labour market situation with high youth unemployment and a general unemployment rate of 6,8% in 2019.179 Should an asylum seeker obtain a job offer at another place in Sweden, then they can move there and get nominal support towards living costs of 350 SEK (€40) for a single person and 850 SEK (€100) for a family.
+language requirements and the general labour market situation with high youth unemployment and a general unemployment rate of 6,8% in 2019.179 Should an asylum seeker obtain a job offer at another place in Sweden, then they can move there and get nominal support towards living costs of 350 SEK (\leq 40) for a single person and 850 SEK (\leq 100) for a family.
 Those who obtain jobs are able to improve their economic situation and possibly to switch from being an asylum seeker to a labour market migrant if they manage to work 4 months before the decision to reject their asylum application becomes final.
-If their employer is at that stage able to offer a 1-year contract or longer, then they must apply for permission to work in Sweden within 2 weeks from the date on which the decision to reject their asylum application became final.
-A successful applicant must have a valid passport and will receive a temporary permit of at least 1 year and at most 2, which can be renewed.
+If their employer is at that stage able to offer a 1-year contract or longer, then they must apply for permission to work in Sweden within 2 weeks from the date on which the decision to reject their asylum application becomes final.
+If theat 1 year and at most 2, which can be renewed.
 After 4 years on temporary permits, a person who still has a job can then apply for a permanent residence permit, provided he or she has sufficient means to support and accommodate his or her family.
 These temporary permits allow for family reunification and the right of the spouse to work but do not require sufficient income to support and accommodate the family.180